Harmful Side Effects of Mixing Sleeping Pills with AlcoholAnna Ciulla

 Even when taken occasionally and as directed, these sleep medications can have unpleasant and potentially serious side effects.
 What’s more troubling is that a “shocking” number of Americans reportedly misuse these pills, taking them far longer than intended or not as directed.
 Furthermore, a study by researchers at Brown University and the University of Rhode Island reportedly found that 60 percent of people taking prescription drugs that are not to be taken with alcohol (including certain sleep aids) do still drink.

-Mixing alcohol with sleeping pills is in fact a relatively common form of misuse, according to findings by the Substance Abuse and Mental Health Services Administration (SAMHSA):
+Mixing sleeping pills with alcohol is in fact a relatively common form of misuse, according to findings by the Substance Abuse and Mental Health Services Administration (SAMHSA):

 - Recently, the number of zolpidem-related emergency room visits—zolpidem is the active ingredient in Ambien and a number of other sleep aids—nearly doubled between the years 2005 and 2010.
 “Overmedication” (taking too much zolpidem or taking it in combination with alcohol and other drugs) was reportedly the cause of this dramatic uptick.